ClaireCJS/clairecjs_bat/docs/song-lyric-transcription-with-ai.md

 ### 🌟 [get-lyrics {*songfile*} / get-lyrics-for-song {*songfile*} / get-lyrics-via-multiple-sources {*songfile*}](../BAT-and-UTIL-files-1/get-lyrics-via-multiple-sources.bat):

 Obtains the lyrics for a particular song file.
-- These transcriptions work **much** better when you have a lyric set.
+- transcriptions work **much** better with lyrics
-- This checks local sidecar files, local lyric repository, Genius, and Google — to obtain lyric files with as much ease possible.
+- This checks local sidecar files, local lyric repository, Genius, and Google
+- gives an option to hand-edit lyrics after download
+- can approve lyrics for later use
+- can approve lyriclessness for later use

 ### 🌟 [get-lyrics-for-currently-playing-song](../BAT-and-UTIL-files-1/get-lyrics-for-currently-playing-song.bat):